kubernetes/contributor-site/content/en/blog/2025/pqc-in-k8s/pqc-in-k8s.md

 Ed25519 keys, and certificates can be 12 times larger.

 **Performance**: Signing and verification operations [can be substantially slower].
-We are talking on the order of 10x to 1000x worse performance, compared to classical algorithms.
+While some algorithms are on par with classical algorithms, others may have a much higher overhead, sometimes on the order of 10x to 1000x worse performance.
+To improve this situation, NIST is running a
+[second round of standardization][NIST2ndRound] for PQC signatures.

 **Toolchain Support**: Mainstream TLS libraries and CA software do not yet have mature, built-in support for these new signature algorithms.
 The Go team, for